 - Mediation Training Manuals for the Community Mediation Program of the Ministry of Justice.
 Coauthored with Dr. Christopher Moore and M. Thirunavukarasu.
 2010

-Education: Attorney at Law, Sri Lanka Law College, Masters in Women’s Studies and PhD from University of Colombo.
+Education: Attorney at Law, Sri Lanka Law College, master’s degree in Women’s Studies and doctoral degree from University of Colombo.